Phoenix Project Mission

 Offering Hope for New Beginnings

-There is hope and help available for healing from a current or past unhealthy relationship.
+There is hope and help available for healing from a current or past unhealthy relationship or unwanted encounter(s).
 Our staff can work with you to provide information, resources, and support to help you on your journey to living a life free from abuse.

 Our History